 Please submit the following materials virtually:

-The exercise is designed to gauge your current level of teaching ability, which is a large component of the internship.
+Video 2: Teach Me Something exercise: This exercise is designed to gauge your current level of teaching ability, which is a large component of the internship.
 Please prepare to teach anything you like in a three-minute span.
-It doesn't have to be theatre-related, and it cannot incorporate anyone else.
+It doesn’t have to be theatre-related, and it cannot incorporate anyone else.

 Compensation includes a weekly stipend of $375 per week, as well as Actors' Equity (EMC) points for ensemble and understudy roles.
 Housing is not included.